obhq/obliteration/README.md

 ## Development

-Before proceed, make sure the build preset you was using is `*-debug`.
-We recommended Visual Studio Code as a code editor with the following extensions:
+Before proceeding, make sure the build preset you are using is `*-debug`.
+We recommend Visual Studio Code as a code editor with the following extensions:

 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)